Utah Administrative Code

 (ii) maintain an acceptable level of performance and conduct on all other verbal and written job expectations;

-(iii) report conditions and circumstances, including controlled substances or alcohol impairment, that may prevent the employee from performing their job effectively and safely;
+(iii) report conditions and circumstances, including impairment caused by an employee's use of illicit drugs, controlled substances, alcohol or other intoxicant, that may prevent the employee from performing their job effectively and safely; and

 (iv) inform the supervisor of any unclear instructions or procedures.